alielw/APS-NGS-day2-PM/README.md

         htseq-count -f BAM 96I.bam /fastdata/$USER/align/Cufflinks_output -r [name/pos] > 96I.htseq

-* We have already generated read count files for all the samples for you.
+* We have already generated read count files for all the samples.
 There should be 8 files, one for each sample.

         /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts